hsbadr/COVID-19_Estimates/README.md

 |    **Sex**    | Character | Sex/gender of the estimated infections                       |
 |  **Source**   | Character | Epidemiological data source as listed in the unified dataset |

+See [case types](https://github.com/CSSEGISandData/COVID-19_Unified-Dataset#case-types) in the unified COVID-19 dataset.

 ## Credits

 This work is supported by NASA Health & Air Quality project `80NSSC18K0327`, under a COVID-19 supplement, and National Institute of Health (NIH) project `3U19AI135995-03S1` ("Consortium for Viral Systems Biology (CViSB)"; Collaboration with The Scripps Research Institute and UCLA).